Reading PostgreSQL Execution Plans with EXPLAIN ANALYZE

 CREATE INDEX ON orders (customer_id, created_at);

-When the estimates are wrong
+When the estimates can be wrong

-CREATE STATISTICS orders_country_city (dependencies)
+CREATE STATISTICS addresses_country_city (dependencies)

 ON country, city FROM addresses;